 Great Falls Park is another favorite, made more beautiful by the greening of the trees and the added rush of water over the falls from spring rains.
 There are also more kayakers out after winter’s chill.
 And, finally, there’s Huntley Meadows Park, where you are likely to see beavers building dams, baby deer exploring the marsh, cattails regenerating, and birds returning for the season.
 This picturesque wildlife refuge is a favorite of photographers and birders.
 (Get a sneak peek in our video!)

 Image courtesy Meadowlark Botanical Gardens

 From Meadowlark Botanical Gardens’ impressive array of flora to Green Spring Gardens’ intimate demonstration plots, all our gardens undergo exquisite transformation in the spring.
-For a private tour of another beautiful garden that was once part of George Washington's original farmland, River Farm (also the headquarters of the American Horticultural Society) is offering appointment-only visits right now.
+Another beautiful garden that should be on your must-visit list is one that was once part of George Washington's original farmland: River Farm (also the headquarters of the American Horticultural Society).

-If you prefer to just look at plants, though, April 20th brings Historic Garden Week to McLean with a self-guided tour of several historic properties (plus Meadowlark, pictured above.)
+If you prefer to just look at plants, though, April 26, 2022 brings Historic Garden Week to Fairfax with a self-guided tour of several historic properties plus various public gardens.

 Image courtesy Fairfax County McCutcheon/Mount Vernon Farmers Market

 Across the region, parking lots are transformed each spring as our farmers markets return with fresh meats, vegetables, fruits, flowers, and homemade treats.
 The Fairfax County Park Authority runs 10 of the 20+ markets across the county, and many of the county-run markets feature an on-site Master Gardener Plant Clinic to answer all your growing questions.